ssun6/plotmicrobiome/README.md

 # Load data
 ## Getting ready
 1. Count table files in .csv, .tsv or .biom formats.
 For .csv and .tsv files, samples should be in columns and features should be in rows.
-2. Metadata table with matching sample IDs as the count table file.
+2. Metadata table with matching sample IDs as the count table file, with samples in rows and metadata in columns.

 ## Data input
 Plotmicrobiome supports the common output files from sequencing analysis pipelines.
 The example files can be found in data-raw.